The International Human Rights Framework on the Right of Peaceful Assembly

 Views and Concluding Observations of United Nations Treaty Bodies

 Antigua and Barbuda adhered to the ICCPR in early July 2019 and has therefore not yet come before the Human Rights Committee.
-The issue of peaceful assembly was not addressed during the last Universal Periodic Review of Antigua and Barbuda in 2014.
+The issue of peaceful assembly was not addressed during the last Universal Periodic Review of Antigua and Barbuda in 2016.
+It reported that the Antigua and Barbuda Labour Code protects workers' fundamental human right of freedom and assembly and association.

 Views of Civil Society